How to Provide Effective Feedback to Coworkers

 No matter where you work, every job requires employees to receive feedback to do their best.
 To deliver their best possible work, most employees are willing and eager to hear about the changes they should make.
-The best leaders are constantly monitoring their employees’ performance and provide them with the feedback they need to produce impactful results.
+The best leaders are constantly monitoring their employees’ performance and providing them with the feedback they need to produce impactful results.

 In most cases, feedback between leaders and employees is anticipated; however, feedback between coworkers can be slightly more difficult to deal with.
 In many cases, employees feel as though feedback from their peers is condescending, and it can all too often be taken the wrong way, even if the intent is coming from the right place.

 While leaders should, of course, be providing regular and valuable feedback, some of the most important feedback an employee can receive is from those they work alongside every day.
 The people we work the closest with often have different perspectives from managers, who don’t tend to interact with their teams as frequently.
 Most of the important tasks that are closely related to the operations of the organization are completed by employees and their coworkers instead of managers.